-(2) Cut on low "transverse thrust" and high "transverse sphericity" to eliminate QCD "Bhabha" events. ["Transverse thrust and sphericity" are 2-dimensional analogues of the quantities used in e+e- experiments.]
+(ii) Cut on low "transverse thrust" and high "transverse sphericity" to eliminate QCD "Bhabha" events. ("Transverse thrust and sphericity" are 2-dimensional analogues of the quantities used in e+e- experiments.)

-(3) Demand one high- p{\perp} isolated lepton ($p{\perp} > 5 \text{ GeV/c??}$).
-[This, along with (2), should kill most of the QCD background.]
+(iii) Demand one high- p_1 isolated lepton ($p_1 > 5$ GeV/c??).
+[This, along with (ii), should kill most of the QCD background.]

-(4) Demand \geq four high-p1 jet cores.
-[We return below on what this might entail.]
+(iv) Demand \geq four high-p1 jet cores.
+(We return below on what this might entail.)

-(5) Estimate the momenta and angles of these cores and reconstruct the masses m of triples of the four cores, searching for a peak at $m = m{top}^{\bullet}$.
+(v) Estimate the momenta and angles of these cores and reconstruct the masses m of triples of the four cores, searching for a peak at $m = m{top}$.

-Items (4) and (5) are the least straightforward, and will require Monte-Carlo simulations, as well as direct experience, to know what the attainable mass-resolution might be.
-To get a feeling for what is involved, consider an "ideal" tt production event as shown in Fig. 5.
-The p{\parallel} of the top quarks is taken as \$940 GeV/c, and the p{\parallel} are each \$980 GeV/c.
-The decay plane of the t is taken as normal to its direction of motion, with each decay quark having equal laboratory momentum $\sqrt{30}$ GeV/c.
-To identify the four cores, we choose typical cone-angles inside which, on average, half the jet momentum is to be found.
-At this quark momentum (from Fig. 4) this half-angle is m s100~mrad.
-Thus the major portion of the energy is indeed deposited in well-separated, identifiable cores.
-Therefore to categorize events by core structure (step (4)) seems not too formidable a task.
+Items (iv) and (v) are the least straightforward and will require Monte-Carlo simulations, as well as direct experience, to know what the attainable mass-resolution might be.
+To get a feeling for what is involved, consider an "ideal" tt production event as shown in Fig. 6.
+The p1 of the top quarks is taken as ~40 GeV/c, and the p{\parallel} are each ~80 GeV/c.
+The decay plane of the t is taken as normal to its direction of motion, with each decay quark having equal laboratory momentum ~30 GeV/c.
+To identify the four cores, we choose typical cone angles inside which, on the average, half the jet momentum is to be found.
+At this quark momentum (from Fig. 5) this half-angle is ~100 mrad.
+Thus the major portion of the energy is indeed deposited in wellseparated, identifiable cores.
+Therefore to categorize events by core structure [step (iv)] seems not too formidable a task.
 To actually measure the momenta accurately is more problematical.
-To encompass 80-90% of the jet momentum requires expanding the radii by a factor 3-5.
+To encompass 80-90% of the jet momentum requires expanding the radii by a factor ~3-5.
 Furthermore, one must keep in mind that this event is idealized; many tt events will have overlapping jets, or at least one jet near a beam direction.
 The importance of these effects can be evaluated by Monte-Carlo simulation.
-We must also keep in mind that tt production is the most difficult case, and the corresponding search for 100-200 GeV/c^2 quarks will be much easier.
+We must also keep in mind that tt production is the most difficult case, and the corresponding search for $100-200 \text{ GeV/c}^2$ quarks will be much easier.